stacks-network/docs/_core/smart/tutorial.md

     3 passing (412ms)
     ```

-    Oh, it looks like we see some failed test!
-That is on purpose - we will implement a new smart contract in the next tutorial!
-After every increment of the contract, we will run the tests again to ensure we're on the right track.
-For now, let's have a look at how we can interact with Clarity smart contracts.
+    Great, all tests are passing!
+Now, let's have a look at the test implementation.
+That helps understand how to interact with Clarity smart contracts.

 ## Step 4: Interacting with contracts

 Tests are located in the `test` folder, let's have a look at the tests associated with the `hello-world.clar` file.

 Run the following command:

 ```bash
 cat test/hello-world.ts
 ```